SAVE THE DATE

 Staff is committed to keeping residents, the Parks and Recreation Commission, and the City Council up to date on progress, and aware of the opportunities available to provide input and to participate in collaborative public meetings.

 Stop by a pop-up event to pick up a comment card and provide your bright ideas for the future of parks and recreation in San Luis Obispo!
-Keep an eye out for the Parks and Recreation Bright Ideas bicycle at the following locations:
+Keep an eye out for the Parks and Recreation Bright Ideas bicycle.

 PROJECT STRATEGY AND SCOPE